 Christine Slotty

-Christine Slotty about 4 years ago
+Christine Slotty over 4 years ago

 Nice article!
 I'd like to add that it is indeed possible to work offline with a web application on mobile - consider having a look at libraries like forage.
 You can store stuff in the browser - and once you notice that you're back online, you can update the server data.